lucaswang977/webdev-learn-nodejs/css/CSSLearningNotes.md

 ![the flex model](https://css-tricks.com/wp-content/uploads/2018/11/00-basic-terminology.svg)

 When elements are laid out as flex items, they are laid out along two axes:
-  * The __main axis__ is the axis running in the direction the flex items are laid out in (for example, as a row across the page, or a column down the page.)
+  * The __main axis__ is defined by the *flex-direction* property, and it is the axis running in the direction the flex items are laid out in (for example, as a row across the page, or a column down the page.)
 The start and end of this axis are called the main start and main end.
 The length from the __main-start__ edge to the __main-end__ edge is the main size.
   * The __cross axis__ is the axis running perpendicular to the direction the flex items are laid out in.
 The start and end of this axis are called the __cross start__ and __cross end__.
 The length from the cross-start edge to the cross-end edge is the __cross size__.
   * The parent element that has display: flex set on it is called the __flex container__.
   * The items laid out as flexible boxes inside the flex container are called __flex items__.

+flex shorthand:
+  - flex: flex-grow, flex-shrink, flex-basis
+  - flex: initial == flex: 0 1 auto
+  - flex: auto == flex: 1 1 auto;
+  - flex: none == flex: 0 0 auto;
+  - flex: 1 == flex: 1 1 0;
+  - flex: 2 == flex: 2 1 0;

 ## CSS animations
 ```CSS